lwoluke/tesla-python-oop/README.md

 # Tesla Giga Texas OOP
 Object oriented programming (OOP) using Python to create Tesla Giga Texas.
-It also features the company itself, employees, electric cars, among other classes.
+It features the company itself, employees, electric cars, among other classes.

 ## Setup
 To setup your computer, follow these steps: